novatechflow/kafscale/README.md

 ## Quickstart

-See `docs/user-guide.md` for deployment and usage, and `docs/development.md` for developer workflows.
+See `docs/quickstart.md` for installation, `docs/user-guide.md` for runtime behavior, and `docs/development.md` for developer workflows.

 Common local commands: